-Actions based on unfair competition derived from advertising activities can be taken based on the provisions set forth by the Industrial Property Law.

-Actions can be brought before the Mexican Institute of Industrial Property (IMPI) either by the directly affected party or by the authority itself.
+Actions based on unfair competition derived from advertising activities can be taken based on the provisions set forth by the Industrial Property Law before the Mexican Institute of Industrial Property (IMPI) either by the directly affected party or by the authority itself.

-If there is a firm unfair competition decision, the affected party can claim damages and lost profits before a civil court.
+If there is a firm unfair competition decision, the affected party can claim damages and lost profits before a Civil Court.

-Additionally, Article 32 of the Federal Law for Consumer Protection establishes the possibility of filing a complaint before the Bureau of Consumer Protection (PROFECO) regarding false or tendentious advertising, which can impose a fine to the responsible party and order to stop the specific advertising activities.
+Additionally, Article 32 of the Federal Law for the Protection of Consumers establishes the possibility of filing a complaint before the Bureau of Consumer Protection (PROFECO) regarding false or tendentious advertising, which can impose a fine on the responsible party and an order to stop the specific advertising activities.